framer/framer-x-for-teams-docs/content/Radio.md

 ### Stretch Goals

 After meeting the minimum requirements for the Radio component, you might have some extra time to add some extra functionality.
-For some inspiration, you can find some radio examples [here](https://ant.design/components/radio/)

 Here are some stretch goals: